What is Maine's Parentage Act

 The Maine Parentage Act made several significant changes to the law, including:

-- Voluntary acknowledgment of paternity.
-Filing a valid acknowledgment with the State Registrar of Vital Statistics establishes paternity.
+- Voluntary acknowledgment of parentage.
+Filing a valid acknowledgment with the State Registrar of Vital Statistics establishes parentage.
 A signatory to an acknowledgment may rescind it within 60 days of its effective date.
 An acknowledgment’s validity may be challenged within two years of its effective date.
-In the event of “material misrepresentation or concealment,” a non-signatory may challenge an acknowledgment within two years of discovering her or his potential genetic parentage (see 19-A MRS §§1861-1873).
+In the event of “material misrepresentation or concealment,” a non-signatory may challenge an acknowledgment within two years of discovering their potential genetic parentage (see 19-A MRS §§1861-1873).
 The language in these statutes replaces 19-A MRS §1616.

 - Presumed parentage.
 A presumption of parentage applies to any person who, within 300 days prior to the date of the child’s birth, is or was married to the woman who gave birth.
 The presumption will also apply to any person who, for at least two years after the child’s birth or adoption, “resided in the same household with the child and openly held out the child as that person’s own…and assumed personal, financial or custodial responsibilities for the child (see 19-A MRS §1881).”
 According to 19-A MRS §1882, “Except as provided in subsection 2, a proceeding to challenge the parentage of an individual whose parentage is presumed under section 1881 must be commenced not later than 2 years after the birth of the child; otherwise the presumption cannot be rebutted.”
 Some exceptions apply to the two-year limitation on challenges to presumed parentage.
 See 19-A MRS §§1881-1883.